 Many states (including Wisconsin and Minnesota) accept a baccalaureate degree of at least 120 university credits, with a major in accounting, as qualification to sit for the CPA exam.
 All licensing jurisdictions, including Wisconsin and Minnesota, require 150 semester hours of university credit to earn CPA licensure.
 To meet the 150 semester hour requirement, students have options at the undergraduate level including a second major, adding a minor, or completing one of the undergraduate certificates.

 Many employers of entry-level accountants require 150 credits of accounting course work, including an accounting major.
-Students should work closely with their faculty advisers to determine the best course of study to reach their educational and career goals.
+Students should work closely with their faculty advisors to determine the best course of study to reach their educational and career goals.

 Proficiency requirements include basic prerequisite courses and/or entry-level competencies for the major.
 These are not counted as credits in the major.